forceporquillo/TracePinas/README.md

 - **Offline First Architecture** - All the data is first tried to be loaded from the local database and then updated from the server.
 This ensures that the app is usable even in an offline mode.

-- **Modular and Adaptive UI Design** -  Adaps to different screen sizes and densities of device.
+- **Adaptive UI Design** -  Adaps to different screen sizes and densities of device.

+- **Repository Pattern** - Abstracts the data store and enables business logic to define read and write operations on a logical level.

 - **Modular** - The app is broken into modules of features and libraries which can be combined to build instant-apps, complete apps or lite version of apps.